rossant/galry/README.md

 How did this project start?
 ---------------------------

-We created this project as part of the development of a specific electrophysiological data GUI that will handle very large datasets.
+Galry is developed in the context of the creation of a new electrophysiological data GUI that will handle very large datasets.
+This GUI is still in development and should be released in 2013.
+The development of Galry will be done in parallel.

 I want to participate!